Altars of Madness: Background and recording

-Composition
+Music and lyrics

 The album is one of the earliest examples of death metal and is considered to have helped pioneer the sound along with Possessed's Seven Churches in 1985 and Death's Scream Bloody Gore in 1987.
 Additionally, the album is said to contain elements of speed metal.
 Though now described as sounding "raw and primitive," Altars of Madness is considered to be a musically groundbreaking album in extreme metal, and has been said to make the music of Morbid Angel's predecessors Slayer and Venom sound like "children's music" by comparison.
 It is said to be "crisper" and more coherent than releases from other extreme bands during the time, and the songwriting is said to contain hooks.
 Jason Birchmeier of AllMusic assessed that "never before had a heavy metal band carried their lightning-fast guitar riffs and equally spellbinding guitar solos into such horrific territory," and likened the band's speed to playing in "fast-forward mode."
 The album's sound has been described as "being hunted through forgotten tombs by diseased ghouls, slowly shedding the last rags of your sanity."
 The album's style has drawn comparisons to the "wilder moments" of early Napalm Death releases.
 The album's style is also characterized by extremely fast performances, complex compositions, and technically demanding musicianship, producing a "musical onslaught [that] will surely send children and parents running away in fear".

 Frontman David Vincent's vocals have been described as "monstrous."
 His style derived influence from early English grindcore as well as from the death growls of Chuck Schuldiner of Death.
 The album's lyrical content explores themes such as Satanism and blasphemy, and are said to "seem far too sincere to be a pose".
 The album's tracks have also been called "awkward and chaotic tales of madness," drawing comparisons to Lovecraftian horror.

 The guitar work of Trey Azagthoth has been described as "demented," and as sounding like he was "taking the guitar and making it wail as if it were slowly being melted."
 Azagthoth himself has noted that psychedelic music was an influence on his writing on the album, especially the work of Pink Floyd.
 When composing guitar solos on the album, he abandoned the use of traditional scales and said that "I would just pick an area on the guitar and play it without really looking at it.
 I'd connect it in a different way."

 Artwork

 The cover artwork, by Dan Seagrave at age 18, depicts what he described as a "flat disk" composed of fossil material, shown to be imprisoning "captured souls".
 Altars of Madness was the first death metal release for which Seagrave had created an album cover, as he had previously worked with British thrash metal bands such as Warfare.
-According to Seagrave, the "disk" has been wrongly perceived as having intended to look "spherical".
+According to Seagrave, the "disk" has been wrongly perceived as having been intended to look "spherical".